pywbem/pywbemtools/docs/pywbemcli/commands.rst

 where the rows shown in the table view are:

 * *Ownership* - the owned/permanent definition of the destination.
-* *HandlerIdentity* - The identity of the destination associated with this subscription.
+* *HandlerIdentity* - The identity (``DESTINATIONID``)  and ownership of the destination associated with this subscription.
-* *FilterIdentity* -  The identity of the filter associated with this subscription.
+* *FilterIdentity* -  The identity (``FILTERID``) and ownership of the filter associated with this subscription.
-* *Handler Destination* - The listener destination defined in the destination defined by the HandlerIdentity
+* *Handler Destination* - The listener destination (URL) defined in the destination defined by the HandlerIdentity.
-* *FilterQuery* - The FilterQuery property from the associated filter defined by the FilterIdentity
+* *FilterQuery* - The FilterQuery property from the associated filter defined by the FilterIdentity defining the query statement.
-* *FilterQueryLanguage* - The FilterQueryLanguage property from the associated filter defined by the FilterIdentity
+* *FilterQueryLanguage* - The FilterQueryLanguage property from the associated filter defined by the FilterIdentity.
-* *Name* - The value of the instance ``Name`` property
-* *Query* - The query select statement defined for this filter.
-* *QueryLanguage* - The query language defined for this filter.
 * *SubscriptionStartTime* - The date and time that the subscription was created if the WBEM server has implemented this property.

+See :ref:`pywbemcli subscription list-subscriptions --help` for the help output of the command.

 .. index::
     pair: subscription commands; subscription remove-destination